Diversity & Inclusion

 - Select teaching assistants deliberately to achieve diverse representation, and help them receive appropriate training.

-- Embed topics of diversity, equity, and inclusion in your courses.
+- Embed topics of diversity, equity, and inclusion in your courses where appropriate.

 - Develop a diversity, equity, and inclusion statement to include on your course syllabi and research group expectations